jagenjo/wide/README.md

 ## Security

-The way it grants access to the files in the server is by using a key to have access to a server folder.
+The way it grants access to the files in the server is by using keys that grant you access to server folders.

+The server owner creates a config file ```wide_config.json``` that contains keys associated to some server folders.

-The first time using the editor you must set the key using the lower console bar, and it is stored in localStorage.
+The first time using the editor in a browser you must set the key using the lower console bar, and it is stored in localStorage (not hashed though).

-When accessing the server (load file, store, browse) it sends the key in the request header, and the server checks if the key matches any of the keys in its project list (configured in the wide_config.json).
-Keys are passed through MD5 to
+When accessing the server (load file, store, browse) it sends the key in the request header, and the server checks if the key matches any of the keys in its project list (configured in the ```wide_config.json```).
+If the server has the use_md5 feature enabled, it will hash first the key using md5 and then compare it with the one in the config file.

-This is a layer of security but it could be easily hacked, so **do not use wide.js if your code is very sensitive to people trying to hack you**.
+This is a layer of security that helps in case the config file is accessed by a malicious user, but it could still be easily hacked using an attack by dictionary, so **do not use wide.js if your code is very sensitive to people trying to hack you**.

 ## Installation

 Copy all repository files to a folder in your host accessible from HTTP.

 Create the ```wide_config.json``` in a folder **that is not accessible through HTTP**, like ```/home/``` or ```/home/YOUR_USERNAME```.
-If the ```wide_config.json``` is accessible through HTTP people will be able to see your keys and have access to execute malicious code in your host, so you will have a serious security risk in your server, be careful.
+If the ```wide_config.json``` is accessible through HTTP people will be able to see your keys (although if they are in md5 it still requires some work to get the key) and have access to execute malicious code in your host, so you will have a serious security risk in your server, be careful.

 The config should be like this: